‘D’ Company 1st Garrison Battalion, Royal Warwickshire Regiment

 Died on Wednesday, 18th September 1918 aged 21

-Arthur William was born in 1Q/1897 in Whitechapel, the son of Agnes Adelaide Rattle (1875-1959).
+Arthur William Rattle was born in 1Q/1897 in Whitechapel, the son of Agnes Adelaide Rattle (1875-1959).
 She was the daughter of Philip Rattle (1838-1923) and Harriet Shepherd (1840-1906).
 Philip had been raised in the Woodbridge Union Workhouse at Nacton Suffolk.
-Agnes’s middle name came from Philip’s sister Adelaide Rattle, who also died in a workhouse.
+Agnes’s middle name came from Philip’s sister Adelaide Rattle, who died in the workhouse.

 The family moved from Suffolk in the 1890s to Plaistow in East London and Philip James, George and Edward worked on the railways, it is thought the London, Tilbury & Southend Railway.

-Agnes married George William C Frith (1873-1958) in 2Q/1905 at West Ham Essex.
+Agnes married George William Clements Frith (1873-1958) in 2Q/1905 at West Ham Essex.
 George also worked on the railways.
 Due to his mother’s marriage, Arthur was then brought up by his grandparents, although both families lived in Geere Road Plaistow in 1911.
 Arthur had a step-brother and two step-sisters; Philip James (1907-1945), Dorothy Agnes (1908-1997) & Edith Maud (1910-2010).
 Philip James Frith was a prisoner of the Japanese in the Second World War and died in a POW camp in Indonesia.

 Arthur was awarded the British War Medal and the Victory Medal.